ai-republic/bms-to-inverter/README.md

 ## Requirements

-This project explicitly supports Java 8 because its the latest version with 32-bit JDK 8 support that many microcontrollers support.
+This project explicitly supports Java 8 because its the last version with 32-bit JDK 8 support that many microcontrollers support.
 If you're using a Raspberry PI 3B, 4B or above I recommend to use a 64-bit Java JDK and 64-bit operating system like Raspian OS or Ubuntu.
 The application has also been tested on Pi 1 - Pi5.
 Any microcontroller that can run a JDK 8+ can be used.
 For detailed requirements please refer to the [How-to-Use](https://github.com/ai-republic/bms-to-inverter/wiki/How-to-use) in the Wiki.